 If you want to reverse search an image, you can also check https://smallseotools.com/

 View Image Chrome/Firefox Extension

 If you’re still aren’t convinced to install an extension, you can still view the image by right clicking on the Image in Search result and selecting “Open Image in new window”.
-According to me, this is pretty neat and light weight and does what it advertises.
-No gimicks and spam Ads to ask for donations.
+According to me, this is pretty neat and lightweight and does what it advertises.
+Google itself takes a lot of your space in RAM and this extension being lightweight gives you a good user experience.
+No gimmicks and spam Ads to ask for donations.
 Give it a try and let us know if you have some other alternatives.